HassanSajjad-302/HMake/Projects/UE5/README.md

 - platform, platform-group, architecture, configuration, and target-type conditions;
 - an existing-UHT-output consumer; and
+- ISPC source discovery plus generated-header and object actions; and
 - monolithic executable assembly with the current circular compile-dependency handling.